This apprenticeship is for swim and water safety teachers who are keen to specialise.

 Specialist swim teachers are inclusive, understanding, adaptable, and able to communicate with a wide range of people.

-This apprenticeship will be delivered and assessed on-the-job at your pool, online, and through external workshops.
+This apprenticeship will be delivered on-the-job at the pool, online, and through external workshops.
+Assessments will be completed online.

 Coming out of this apprenticeship, you will have advanced industry knowledge and practical skills relevant to your two chosen strands.